With our printable pattern, a little felt, your sewing skills and fiberfill, you will have a tooth fairy pillow finished in no time!

 - Download the CherylStyle DIY tooth fairy pillow pattern and open in Adobe Reader.

 - Pin the 2 pieces of the tooth together then sew around the perimeter of the felt, starting at the top and removing pins as you go.
 (Take your time when feeding the felt through your sewing machine…there are lots of curves with this pattern so move the felt along slowly).
-Make sure to leave an opening at the top that will be big enough to stuff with the fiberfill—you’ll have to get down into the roots of the tooth with the fiberfill, so allow enough room to fit your hand or a tool to be able to do that.
+Make sure to leave an opening at the top that will be big enough to stuff with the fiberfill.

-- Once the crown is stitched together on all sides, pin it to the opening at the top of the tooth.
+- Stitch the edges of the crown securely together—the tooth is going to go in here.
+Once the crown is stitched together on all sides, pin it to the opening at the top of the tooth.
 Fold in the raw edges, pin together to close then hand stitch the opening closed with a needle and thread.

 - Your pillow is now ready to give as a gift to that little one who is starting to lose her teeth!